Poupou Tū Whaikōrero

 Mode: Bilingual (Māori/English)

 Entry Requirements: Minimum age of 17 years.
-Regular internet access, email address and computer, laptop, tablet or other suitable mobile device is required.
+Regular internet access, email address and computer or laptop with a working mic and camera are required.

 Tuition Fees: Enquire about Marae Based Studies options for groups.
 Call 0800 WANANGA (0800 926 2642) today.